|

 “Make him return your love before midnight on February fourteenth of next year, or everything you’ve gained will be lost.”

-The next day, Daisy had pulled out the sliding wooden tray in her mother’s old nightstand and given a shaky laugh when she didn’t find a letter.
+The next day, Daisy pulled out the sliding wooden tray in her mother’s old nightstand and gave a shaky laugh when she didn’t find a letter.
 But as she tried to push the thin extension back in, it caught on something.
 Only after she’d wiggled the piece of wood completely free of the nightstand, did she see the letter, scrunched like an accordion at the back.

 Even after she’d read the words from her mother and wept over them, even after With a Twist opened to crowds lined up and waiting, she wanted to doubt.
 But a few days after their grand opening, she’d walked into Jasmine’s office to ask her a question and there it was, the crystal heart perched on the safe like a guardian angel.